 Champagne Charlie: The Frenchman who Taught Americans to Love Champagne (Potomac Books, 2021)

-Still ahead are a couple of books that are completely different from those we've already written.
-One is Rebel Empress: the Tumultuous Life of Eugénie de Montijo, by Petie and Evelyne Resnick.
-Married to Napoléon III, this fiery, headstrong figure was a woman far ahead of her time, whose way of governing rocked France's Second Empire—and nearly cost her life.
+Married to Napoléon III, the fiery, headstrong Eugénie was a woman far ahead of her time, whose way of governing rocked France's Second Empire—and nearly cost her life.
+It will be published by Harper Collins July 8.

-Our other book is Almost Home: Playing Baseball in France.
-It's about Don who dreamed of playing professionally when he was young and after suffering an injury and taking a forty-five year break, took up the game again at age 64 in a country better known for soccer, tennis and bike racing.
+Another of our books to come is Almost Home: Playing Baseball in France.
+It's about Don who dreamed of playing professionally when he was young and, after suffering an injury and taking a 45-year break, took up the game again at age 64 in a country better known for soccer, tennis and bike racing.
 It's also about two world wars and why France, once hailed as "the next great baseball country," never quite made it to first base.